fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 When Middle's heavy steps died away in the distance, irritated Senior spat and muttered:

 "You're such a fool, brother!
 Straight as a spear --- so you fly straight where you were thrown!
 Hera steers you as she wishes, and you still think that it's the other way around...
-Oh, Blackmane!
+Oh, Black-Maned!
 Wish you had at least a little bit of brains..."

 Something rustled in the damp, crimson darkness --- however, only now it became clear that the darkness had noticeably thinned out after the departure of Middle, turning into gloom.